NebelNidas/yt-re/README.md

 YT-Mappings uses Gradle to provide a number of utility tasks for working with the mappings.
 Please note, to run our build script **Java 17** is required!

-### `startMapping`
+### `enigma`
-Setup and download and launch the latest version of [Enigma](https://github.com/FabricMC/Enigma) automatically configured to use the merged jar and the mappings.
+Download, setup and launch the latest version of [Enigma](https://github.com/FabricMC/Enigma) automatically configured to use the converted jar and the mappings.

 Compared to launching Enigma externally, the gradle task adds a name guesser plugin that automatically maps enums and a few constant field names.

+### `jadx`
+Download, setup and launch the latest version of [JADX](https://github.com/skylot/jadx) automatically configured to use provided APK and the mappings.

 ### `buildTinyMappingFiles`
 Build Tiny and Tiny v2 mapping files between official (obfuscated) names and our renames ("named").